-Let’s look at some ways to handle work overload.
+Instead, let’s look at some ways to handle work overload.

 Just how much work can Brett the maintenance worker handle?
-It’s hard to tell, because everyone has different limits of stress they can take.
+It’s hard to tell, because everyone has different limits and capabilities.

 Many leaders struggle to call out work overload, because they feel they’ll be criticised for being “soft” or jumping at shadows.
 That’s why you need to understand the problem properly.

 In the areas of most concern, start to map out all the work that people are involved in along with the timelines.
 You’ll soon see if you have a problem because some people will have many priorities next to their name which are due within a short period of time.